 Cherry Blossom Festival

-This annual citywide event celebrates the gift of the 3,000 cherry trees from the city of Tokyo to the people of Washington, D.C.
-There will be daily international cultural performances, sporting events, arts and crafts demonstrations and plenty more.
-Washington, D.C.
-877-44BLOOM; www.nationalcherryblossomfestival.org.
+This annual city-wide event celebrates the gift of the 3,000 cherry trees from the city of Tokyo to the people of Washington, D.C.
+There will be daily international cultural performances, sporting events, arts and crafts demonstrations and plenty more. [see "Cherries Jubilee," page 20] Washington, D.C.
+877-44BLOOM; www.national cherryblossomfestival.org

 Oyster Roast and Sock Burning Party

-Celebrate the spring equinox with a family-friendly feast of the Chesapeake's favorite bivalve and the museum's annual sock-burning party.
+Spring is here!
+Celebrate the spring equinox with a family-friendly oyster roast and the museum's annual sock-burning party.
 There will be live music, oyster shucking and cooking demonstrations, family activities and plenty of great oysters to eat!
 Annapolis Maritime Museum, Annapolis.
 Noon-4 p.m.
-410-295-0104; www.amaritime.org.
+410-295-0104; www.amaritime.org

 Taste of Solomons

-Join The Chesapeake Bay Maritime Museum's model guild in building your very own half-hull model of the Pride of Baltimore II.
+Build your own half-hull model of the Pride of Baltimore II during this two-day model-building workshop with the Cheapeake Bay Maritime Museum's model guild builders.
 Chesapeake Bay Maritime Museum, St. Michaels, Md.
 9 a.m.-5 p.m.
-410-745-4941; www.cbmm.org
+410-745-2916; www.cbmm.org